rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

   );
 }
 ````

+**NOTE: Using `RMRKEquipRenderUtils` is not required for Equippable to work, it just provides a dedicated utility for
+easier viewing of the full composites.**

 In order for the `composeEquippables` to be called, we have to add it to the `main` function: